 Private Lands:

-WMAs: Note: Dates can vary based on the WMA with the Game Zone
+WMAs: Note: Dates can vary based on the WMA within the Game Zone

 Bear